hongshuochen/EE599-HW6/README.md

 bazel test tests:q1_student_test
 ```

+Hint: You already wrote very similar test cases in HW4Q2.
+You can just copy and use them to do testing here quickly.

 ## Question 2 (20 points.
 Easy)
 Given a binary tree, imagine yourself standing on the right side of it, return the values of the nodes you can see ordered from top to bottom.